Recipe Format

 string |

 Modified bytes — uppercase hex.
-What is written to offset when patching |
+What is written when patching |

 ctx |